How to defend against Account Takeovers

 Traditional security measures like firewalls and intrusion detection systems often fall short because they aren't designed to handle the high volumes of traffic characteristic of DDoS attacks.

-A multi layered, defence in depth approach works best.
+A multi-layered, defence-in-depth approach works best.

-Specialized DDoS mitigation techniques include rate limiting, caching, load balancing, traffic analysis, and challenge-response tests.
+Specialised DDoS mitigation techniques include rate limiting, caching, load balancing, traffic analysis, and challenge-response tests.

 Organizations commonly use both local and cloud-based solutions for comprehensive protection.